SemraGunaydin/SemraGunaydin/README.md

 ## Hi there 👋I'm Semra Gunaydin
 A passionate software developer from Turkey-Poland

-**SemraGunaydin/SemraGunaydin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working as a developer
 - 🌱 I’m currently learning :React Native, Next.js, TypeScript
 - 👯 I’m looking to collaborate on :Open-source projects, mobile and web applications